-In general, the risks under the Internal Model have been calibrated based on internal experience and data, where available and supplemented by external / industry data with adjustments to reflect the characteristics of risks relevant to Unum Limited, with expert judgment applied in a prudent manner to ensure that the risk calibration is proportionate and appropriate.

-For material insurance risks, Unum Limited's approach separately considers a short term random fluctuation as well as a long term systematic change in experience to capture the potential risk appropriately.
+In general, the risks under the Internal Model have been calibrated based on internal experience and data, where available and supplemented by external / industry data with adjustments to reflect the characteristics of risks relevant to UL, with expert judgement applied in a prudent manner to ensure that the risk calibration is proportionate and appropriate.
+For material insurance risks, UL's approach separately considers a short term random fluctuation as well as a long term systematic change in experience to capture the potential risk appropriately.
 The main differences in the methodology and assumptions are given below, for each relevant Standard Formula risk modules.

-Risk Module Unum Limited's Internal Model Standard Formula Life underwriting risk Catastrophe risk Dynamic and granular modelling by separately considering geographic concentration and pandemic risks Fixed additional mortality stress Longevity risk Bespoke mortality reduction stress Fixed mortality stress Other risks (Lapse & Expenses) Own calibration Standard calibration Health underwriting risk Disability: Morbidity risk More granular analysis and modelling using high volumes of internal data, by separately considering the risk of new claims and the risk of claims being paid longer Fixed stress to morbidity and recover rates Market risk Credit risk Modelled by analysing data relevant to own portfolio, allowing for default, transition and spread risks and considering duration, credit rating, sectors Stress based on credit rating / duration / types of instruments Interest rate risk Captures material changes in the shape of yield curve (shift, tilt and bend) by performing Principal Component Analysis of relevant historical data Permanent increase or decrease Inflation rate risk Captures material changes in the shape of inflation curve (shift, tilt and bend) by performing Principal Component Analysis of relevant historical data Not Covered Gilt-Swap spread risk Captures basis risk when sovereign debt is used to back liabilities by performing analysis on relevant historical data Not Covered Counterparty default risk Combination of historical analysis of corporate bond spread/default for reinsurance counterparties and standard formula approach for other counterparties Stress by type of counterparty / loss given default approach Operational risk Stochastic modelling based on input from internal risk assessment and considering the likelihood and severity across a large number of simulations
+Risk Module UL's Internal Model Standard Formula Life underwriting risk Catastrophe risk Dynamic and granular modelling by separately considering geographic concentration and pandemic risks Fixed additional mortality stress Longevity risk Bespoke mortality reduction stress Fixed mortality stress Other risks (Lapse & Expenses) Own calibration Standard calibration Health underwriting risk Disability: Morbidity risk More granular analysis and modelling using high volumes of internal data, by separately considering the risk of new claims and the risk of claims being paid longer Fixed stress to morbidity and recover rates Market risk Credit risk Modelled by analysing data relevant to own portfolio, allowing for default, transition and spread risks and considering duration, credit rating, sectors Stress based on credit rating / duration / types of instruments Interest rate risk Captures material changes in the shape of yield curve (shift, tilt and bend) by performing Principal Component Analysis of relevant historical data Permanent increase or decrease Inflation rate risk Captures material changes in the shape of inflation curve (shift, tilt and bend) by performing Principal Component Analysis of relevant historical data Not Covered Gilt-Swap spread risk Captures basis risk when sovereign debt is used to back liabilities by performing analysis on relevant historical data Not Covered Counterparty default risk Combination of historical analysis of corporate bond spread/default for reinsurance counterparties and standard formula approach for other counterparties Stress by type of counterparty / loss given default approach Operational risk Deterministic approach based on input from internal risk assessment and considering the likelihood and severity across a large number of underlying risks Formula based on stress on technical provisions / capital at risk